 Useful apps that you should download in preparation for your Jeju itinerary are detailed below.
 These are handy to have with you throughout your Korea trip in general.

 Google maps are not used in South Korea.
 Download the local alternative – Naver Maps to help you explore this culturally rich country.

 KakaoTalk is Korea’s answer to WhatsApp and Viber.
 Koreans don’t really use other messaging services.
 You should consider installing this if you plan on meeting locals via Couchsurfing/Meetup, or you need to communicate with an Airbnb host.

 Uber is banned in Korea but fortunately, there is a local alternative: Kakao Taxi!
 Use this handy app for times when you need to hail a taxi.

 For times when you really need to translate something from English to Korean (or vice versa), download Naver Dictionary.
 This app is slightly more accurate than Google Translate.
 It was specifically created for translating English and Korea.

 The Kakao Bus app is very useful if you intend on getting around Jeju by public transport.
 The app displays live timetables and routes of various Jeju bus services.
 This helps you to manage your schedule so that you’re not waiting around at remote bus stops for ages.

 Visit Korea App

 One final app that may be handy for your Jeju itinerary is the Visit Korea app.
 This is an official app released by the Korean Tourism Board.

-While there’s tons of handy advice on what to do in Jeju crammed in this guide, the app is useful to flick through for additional suggestions, and news of seasonal events.
+The app is useful to flick through for additional Jeju itinerary suggestions, and news of seasonal events on the island.